Have Rocket, Will Travel

 Have Rocket, Will Travel is a 1959 American science-fiction comedy film released by Columbia Pictures and starring the Three Stooges, consisting of Moe Howard, Larry Fine and new addition Joe DeRita ("Curly Joe").
 The film was produced to capitalize on the Three Stooges' late-1950s resurgence in popularity.
 The supporting cast features Anna-Lisa and Robert Colbert.

 Plot

-The Stooges are janitors working at a space center who are accidentally blasted to Venus.
-They encounter a talking unicorn, a giant fire-breathing tarantula and an alien computer that has destroyed all life on the planet and creates three evil robot duplicates of the Stooges.
-When the boys return home triumphant, a party is held in their honor that becomes a melee complicated by the arrival of the evil robots.
-An epilogue shows the Three Stooges riding on a rocket while singing and ends with Moe being hit with cream pies by Larry and Joe.
+The Stooges are janitors working at a space center.
+Through a series of mishaps, they accidentally find themselves launched into space and land on Venus.
+There, they encounter strange creatures, including a talking unicorn and a giant fire-breathing tarantula, as well as an alien computer that has eradicated all life on the planet.
+The computer creates evil robot duplicates of the Stooges.
+Eventually, they manage to return to Earth, where they are celebrated as heroes.
+However, chaos erupts at their welcome-back party when the evil robot duplicates arrive, leading to a comedic melee.
+At the end the Stooges sing a song about being in space while riding a rocket—and Moe gets hit with cream pies!